NEU-ABLE-LAB/CoSimAlfalfa/README.md

 CoSimulation framework using Alfalfa (without BCS)

 ## Setup procedure
 1. Clone this repository.
-Make sure to clone submodule as well (check the existence of the folder `occupant_model`)
+Make sure to clone submodule as well (check if the folder `cosim/src/occupant_model` has its content --> Contact ABLE Lab for the contents of the folder `cosim/src/occupant_model/input_data`)
 2. Setup alfalfa:
    1. Install docker-desktop (https://www.docker.com/products/docker-desktop/)
    2. Create a folder named `alfalfa` inside the repository folder